The Personal Side of Coaching – with Grant Holicky

 Trevor Connor 55:52

-you everyone.
+Well, thank you everyone.
 That was a fun conversation.
-I’m really glad we have it.
+I’m really glad we had it.
 Thank you for coming on the show.

 Grant Holicky 55:56